 Diabetic Breakfast Meal Plans

-Dalia upma with veggies like peas, beans and carrots makes a wholesome and filling breakfast that will give you an energy boost to start your day.
-The extra serving of fibre from the dalia and veggies will help stabilise your blood sugar and also prevent it from dropping too low.
+Dalia upma is good for diabetes especially with with veggies like peas, beans and carrots makes a wholesome and filling breakfast that will give you an energy boost to start your day.
+The extra serving of fibre from the dalia and veggies will help stabilise your blood sugar and also prevent it from dropping too low along with preventing chronic health problems in the future.

 If you want to cut down on your grains then moong dal chillas are a great breakfast alternative.
 Soak the moong overnight and grind to a fine paste with a little water the next morning.
 You can add spices, onion and garlic to taste and veggies for added nutrition.
 Serve the chillas with a bowl of unsweetened yogurt (dahi) for extra protein.